Title: The High Dragon

-“At the current the Council is still the main authority for the whole of North America.
+“At the current, the Council is still the primary authority for the whole of North America.
 The Council will come to me if they have something they feel they can’t handle or Aaron can’t handle.”

 “And you are the applicant for the spot on the BAU team?”
 Strauss asked.